J0ELh/Personal-Chore-Tracker-Project/README.md

 - As a user, I want to be able to add tasks to my chore tracker
 - As a user, I want to be able to add different people to my chore tracker
-- As a user, I want to be able to specify the difficulty of each chore
 - As a user, I want to be able to randomly assign tasks to different people
-- As a user, I want to be able to see who still hasn't completed their choresf
+- As a user, I want to be able to see who still hasn't completed their chores